Pasha Bulker: Post-reflotation events

+Repairs and responsibilities

 After the ship was refloated, questions as to who would pay for the recovery of the ship were raised.
 On 4 July 2007 it was announced that the Japanese owners had promised to pay for the total cost of the salvage in accordance with international conventions.
 The ship was towed into Newcastle harbour where minor repairs were carried out while a decision on where major repairs would be completed was made.

 The Government of New South Wales did not press charges against the master because negligence could not be proved "beyond reasonable doubt".
 A NSW Maritime report found horrendous weather conditions combined with poor seamanship by the master of the vessel were to blame.
 At the height of the incident the ship's master had left the bridge to have breakfast.
 The report said the master failed to realise the impact of the forecast weather in the anchorage even though wind warnings were received as early as 3 June 2007.
 The master also did not ballast the ship for heavy weather.